timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 006A-PUBLIC HEALTH SERVICE/SUBCHAPTER III–A-SUBSTANCE ABUSE AND MENTAL HEALTH SERVICES ADMINISTRATION/Part D-Miscellaneous Provisions Relating to Substance Abuse and Mental Health/Part D-Miscellaneous Provisions Relating to Substance Abuse and Mental Health.md

 * The prohibitions of this section do not apply to the reporting under State law of incidents of suspected child abuse and neglect to the appropriate State or local authorities.

 #### (f) Penalties
-* Any person who violates any provision of this section or any regulation issued pursuant to this section shall be fined in accordance with title 18.
+* The provisions of sections 1176 and 1177 of the Social Security Act [42 U.S.C.
+1320d–5, 1320d–6] shall apply to a violation of this section to the extent and in the same manner as such provisions apply to a violation of part C of title XI of such Act [42 U.S.C.
+1320d et seq.].
+In applying the previous sentence—

+  * (1) the reference to "this subsection" in subsection (a)(2) of such section 1176 shall be treated as a reference to "this subsection (including as applied pursuant to section 290dd–2(f) of this title)"; and

+  * (2) in subsection (b) of such section 1176—

+    * (A) each reference to "a penalty imposed under subsection (a)" shall be treated as a reference to "a penalty imposed under subsection (a) (including as applied pursuant to section 290dd–2(f) of this title)"; and

+    * (B) each reference to "no damages obtained under subsection (d)" shall be treated as a reference to "no damages obtained under subsection (d) (including as applied pursuant to section 290dd–2(f) of this title)".

 #### (g) Regulations
 * Except as provided in subsection (h), the Secretary shall prescribe regulations to carry out the purposes of this section.
 Such regulations may contain such definitions, and may provide for such safeguards and procedures, including procedures and criteria for the issuance and scope of orders under subsection (b)(2)(C), as in the judgment of the Secretary are necessary or proper to effectuate the purposes of this section, to prevent circumvention or evasion thereof, or to facilitate compliance therewith.

 #### (h) Application to Department of Veterans Affairs
-* The Secretary of Veterans Affairs, acting through the Under Secretary for Health, shall, to the maximum feasible extent consistent with their responsibilities under title 38, prescribe regulations making applicable the regulations prescribed by the Secretary of Health and Human Services under subsection (g) to records maintained in connection with the provision of hospital care, nursing home care, domiciliary care, and medical services under such title 38 to veterans suffering from substance abuse.
+* The Secretary of Veterans Affairs, acting through the Under Secretary for Health, shall, to the maximum feasible extent consistent with their responsibilities under title 38, prescribe regulations making applicable the regulations prescribed by the Secretary of Health and Human Services under subsection (g) to records maintained in connection with the provision of hospital care, nursing home care, domiciliary care, and medical services under such title 38 to veterans suffering from substance use disorder.
 In prescribing and implementing regulations pursuant to this subsection, the Secretary of Veterans Affairs shall, from time to time, consult with the Secretary of Health and Human Services in order to achieve the maximum possible coordination of the regulations, and the implementation thereof, which they each prescribe.

+#### (i) Antidiscrimination
+* #### (1) In general
+  * No entity shall discriminate against an individual on the basis of information received by such entity pursuant to an inadvertent or intentional disclosure of records, or information contained in records, described in subsection (a) in—

+    * (A) admission, access to, or treatment for health care;

+    * (B) hiring, firing, or terms of employment, or receipt of worker's compensation;

+    * (C) the sale, rental, or continued rental of housing;

+    * (D) access to Federal, State, or local courts; or

+    * (E) access to, approval of, or maintenance of social services and benefits provided or funded by Federal, State, or local governments.

+* #### (2) Recipients of Federal funds
+  * No recipient of Federal funds shall discriminate against an individual on the basis of information received by such recipient pursuant to an intentional or inadvertent disclosure of such records or information contained in records described in subsection (a) in affording access to the services provided with such funds.

+#### (j) Notification in case of breach
+* The provisions of section 17932 of this title shall apply to a program or activity described in subsection (a), in case of a breach of records described in subsection (a), to the same extent and in the same manner as such provisions apply to a covered entity in the case of a breach of unsecured protected health information.

+#### (k) Definitions
+* For purposes of this section:

+* #### (1) Breach
+  * The term "breach" has the meaning given such term for purposes of the HIPAA regulations.

+* #### (2) Business associate
+  * The term "business associate" has the meaning given such term for purposes of the HIPAA regulations.

+* #### (3) Covered entity
+  * The term "covered entity" has the meaning given such term for purposes of the HIPAA regulations.

+* #### (4) Health care operations
+  * The term "health care operations" has the meaning given such term for purposes of the HIPAA regulations.

+* #### (5) HIPAA regulations
+  * The term "HIPAA regulations" has the meaning given such term for purposes of parts 160 and 164 of title 45, Code of Federal Regulations.

+* #### (6) Payment
+  * The term "payment" has the meaning given such term for purposes of the HIPAA regulations.

+* #### (7) Public health authority
+  * The term "public health authority" has the meaning given such term for purposes of the HIPAA regulations.

+* #### (8) Treatment
+  * The term "treatment" has the meaning given such term for purposes of the HIPAA regulations.

+* #### (9) Unsecured protected health information
+  * The term "unprotected health information" has the meaning given such term for purposes of the HIPAA regulations.

 ### §290dd–2a.
 Promoting access to information on evidence-based programs and practices
 #### (a) In general